 ... and many more

-If you suffer from acute pain from an injury, chronic pain, neurological issues, have suffered a stroke or are dealing with progressive diseases like Parkinson’s Disease or COPD, vibroacoustic therapy can help.
+If you suffer from acute pain from an injury, chronic pain, neurological issues, have suffered a stroke, are showing any signs of dementia or Alzheimer's or are dealing with progressive diseases like Parkinson’s Disease or COPD, vibroacoustic therapy can help.

 This non-invasive, energy-based alternative health approach to wellness has been used for over 40 years to successfully treat patients who have suffered strokes, are dealing with the pain and stress of cancer treatments, have neurological issues or who are recovering from surgeries including knee and hip replacements.